COSC3020/theory-vs-practice-Boomboomyoyo/README.md

     b) Secondly, I would have to consider perhaps something about the machine I was running it on was different.
 Could be different hardware specs, or on the same machine, just different background programs running.

     c) A third way this could happen is if maybe the implementation of the binary search tree had some built-in restriction in its use I wasn't aware of.
+For example, maybe the elements I was putting in were strings, and the comparison algorithm it uses for strings specifically is much worse than it would be for intergers or floats.